 24 hours, 7 days a week

-** This is a contracted plan facility.
+** This is a Kaiser Permanente Affiliated Hospital.
 The Emergency Department at this facility is not appropriate for urgent care.
 Use of the Emergency Department for urgent care may not be paid by Kaiser Permanente.

 Emergency services include all of the following with respect to an emergency medical condition: